-Table 2 below reports results from a 4-cluster solution from fuzzy clustering found to best fit the sample of French native respondents.
-We select the 4-cluster solution after a series of 6 diagnostic tests (reported in detail in Appendix B) suggesting it to be substantially better than a 3-cluster one and as well-delineated as the less parsimonious 5- and 6-cluster ones.
-Importantly, the clusters are meaningful (Grimmer and King 2010) - forming easily identifiable segments of the French population - and highly differentiated as indicated by small Monte Carlo errors13.
+Table 2 reports results from a four-cluster solution from fuzzy clustering found to best fit the sample of French native respondents.
+I selected the four-cluster solution after a series of six diagnostic tests (reported in detail in app.
+B) suggested it is substantially better than a three-cluster one and